dtcenter/METplus-Training/docs/Tutorial/v5.0/Basic_Verification_Statistics_Review.rst

 **MET SOLUTIONS**

 The MET User’s Guide provides an
-`Appendix that dives into all of the statistical measure that MET calculates <https://metplus.readthedocs.io/projects/met/en/latest/Users_Guide/appendixC.html>`_.
+:ref:`Appendix that dives into all of the statistical measure that MET calculates <appendixC:>`.
 METplus groups statistics together by application and type and makes them available to METplus users via several line types.
 For example, many of the statistics that were discussed above can be found